 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-New Yorkers love their apartments.
-They love them so much; a typical down payment might exceed what most people would put down for a house in other parts of the country.
-Due to the high demand for apartments you can rent out, a typical down payment for an apartment purchase will be 20 percent.
+New Yorkers love their apartments, and they love them so much; that a typical down payment might exceed what most people would put down for a house in other parts of the country.
+Due to the high demand for apartments, you can rent; a typical down payment for an apartment purchase will be 20 percent.

-You can!
-If you are lucky enough to have a wealthy uncle who’s willing to lend you a bunch of money, you can use it as a gift for the down payment of your home.
+You can buy there are pros and cons.
+If you are lucky enough to have a wealthy uncle willing to lend you a bunch of money, you can use it as a gift for the down payment on your home.
 However, there’s a catch.
-You still will need to prove that you are financially healthy aside from the gift in the form of liquidity.
+You still need to prove that you are financially healthy aside from the gift in the form of liquidity.

 Additionally, anyone who wants to use a gift from a friend or family member as a down payment on their apartment will have to get a letter stating that the money is a gift for the down payment.

 So, if you want to use that cash, understand you’re not off the hook for the rest of your stuff.